FACTBOX-Tennis-The masks of Naomi Osaka at the U.S. Open

 ROUND FOUR - TRAYVON MARTIN

-Martin was a Black teenager whose killing by civilian George Zimmerman in Florida in 2012 helped spark the 'Black Lives Matter' movement.
+Martin was a Black teenager whose killing by civilian George Zimmerman in Florida in 2012 helped spark the 'Black Lives Matter' movement https://reut.rs/2ZzpTfP.

 QUARTER-FINALS - GEORGE FLOYD